RADIOLOGY WORKFLOW SOLUTIONS

 This website uses Google Analytics, a web analytics service provided by Google Ireland Limited, Gordon House, Barrow Street, Dublin 4, Ireland (“Google”).

-Further information on data use by Google, setting and revocation options can be found on the Google website: https://support.google.com/analytics/answer/6004245?hl=de&ref_topic=2919631.
+Further information on data use by Google, as well as setting and revocation options, is available on the Google website: https://support.google.com/analytics/answer/6004245?hl=de&ref_topic=2919631.

 Facebook Pixel